marcelomesmo/Reis/README.md

 https://marcelomesmo.github.io
 marcelo.barbosa (at) ifrn.edu.br

-Raiz is distributed under the terms and conditions of the [zlib/png license](http://zlib.net/zlib_license.html).
+Reis is distributed under the terms and conditions of the [zlib/png license](http://zlib.net/zlib_license.html).